 I was reading some trading articles, at the same time, review my past performance.
-What I am trying to do is identifying some fatal patterns that caused my losses.
+What I am trying to do is identifying some fatal patterns that caused my losses, the failure patterns of a trader.
 Why?

 Lack of focus

-I did not know about trading plan, risk management etc. I just simply jumped into market, and get a couple of hundreds home every day.
+I did not know about the trading plan, risk management, etc. I just simply jumped into the market, and get a couple of hundreds home every day.
 I was just lucky.
-Until I faced a consecutive weeks of drawdown or staying flat, I know , I need to start from the scratch work on planning, testing etc..
+Until I faced consecutive weeks of drawdown or staying flat, I know, I need to start from scratch work on planning, testing, etc..